Stu Strumwasser: Channeling Owen

 For most of the time that Strumwasser worked on Wall Street he concurrently pursued a career as an aspiring novelist and also as the primary songwriter and drummer in the indie rock band Channeling Owen.
 In a feature article in Forbes ASAP (a 90s technology supplement to Forbes) freelance journalist David Freedman noted that, "Stu Strumwasser, Channeling Owen's drummer, principal songwriter, and administrator..." was, "obsessed with making it in rock and roll since he was 6."
 Freedman's article contrasted the release of a new record by Strumwasser's indie rock band and MCA recording artist Blink-182 in a changing landscape for the music business.

 In 1999 the band was referred to by Electronic Sonic Press as, "… next in the great lineage of soul-searching groups such as Live, Collective Soul, and Creed, not to mention Jars of Clay."
 Heard magazine called the band's first full-length release, Small-minded Voodoo Theories, "well executed, displaying both great production techniques and a flair for solid songwriting," and Modernrock.com referenced Strumwasser's songwriting as, "full of historical references, poetic metaphors, and literary allusions."
-On 1/12/00, the band's song,"Scared Of me," was featured in the Dawson's Creek episode "Barefoot at Capefest" on the WB network.
+On 1/12/00, the band's song, "Scared Of me," was featured in the Dawson's Creek episode "Barefoot at Capefest" on the WB network.
 Yet, the band did not succeed in becoming a profitable venture and eventually broke up in 2003.

 Snow Beverages

-In late 2005 Struumwasser left Wall Street to found Snow Beverages, makers of natural soda.
-"To get Snow Beverages in gear, Stu Strumwasser tapped his savings..."
-Strumwasser has been a vegetarian since the age of 14 (in 1980) and was determined to manufacture and distribute a natural alternative to commercial and unhealthy soda.
+In late 2005, Struumwasser left Wall Street to found Snow Beverages, makers of natural soda.

+Strumwasser has been a vegetarian since the age of 14, and was determined to manufacture and distribute a natural alternative to commercial and unhealthy soda.
 In December 2005, with the brand merely a few months old, the Wall Street Journal referenced it as one of the new natural sodas with "catchy names such as Fizzy Lizzy, GUS, Steaze, IZZE, or Snow..."
-Launched initially as a single-flavor natural mint soda, Snow evolved in 2007 to add a, "few new additions to the fizzy family" and in 2010 Snow, "dropped mint and launched three familiar flavors."
+Launched initially as a single-flavor natural mint soda, Snow evolved in 2007 to add a, "few new additions to the fizzy family" and in 2010, Snow, "dropped mint and launched three familiar flavors."
 However, despite meaningful distribution, the product line struggled to find an audience with consumers.
-In 2011 Strumwasser left the company which soon after ceased operations.
+In 2011, Strumwasser left the company which soon after ceased operations.

 Tengrade

-In 2011 Strumwasser founded a new company, Tengrade, the social rating tool, designed to enable users to get, or give, Real Opinions, on anything, from friends and people like them, directly on Facebook or Twitter.
+In 2011, Strumwasser founded a new company, Tengrade, the social rating tool, designed to enable users to get, or give, Real Opinions, on anything, from friends and people like them, directly on Facebook or Twitter.
 Fox Business Channel called Tengrade, "A new, one-stop rating tool for everything from cars and restaurants to hotels and pizza."